Arlene Foster and Peter Weir are nominated for peerages

 She will sit in the House of Lords as a non-affiliated member.

-Peter Weir, the former Stormont education minister will join her on the red benches.
+Peter Weir, the former Stormont education minister, will join her on the red benches.
 He will sit as a DUP member.

 The prime minister recommended this list to the King, on advice from her predecessor Boris Johnson.